 - Intentionally hurtful statements make the recipient feel less satisfied with the relationship

 - When these statements are ongoing, that also has the effect of distancing

 - Feeling disregarded added to the effect of distancing and created more hurt feelings.[i]

-We’ve had clients in counselling say to us, “Yeah, I know I was just saying that to be mean or to hurt him.”
+We’ve had clients in counseling say to us, “Yeah, I know I was just saying that to be mean or to hurt him.”

 It just doesn’t work.

 There is another lesson here when you’re on the receiving end, and that is to ask: was this intentionally hurtful or unintentionally hurtful?